eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 {% endif %}
 {:/nomarkdown}

 The lesson?
-You may pick at most one of the following:
+When it comes to manipulation, you may pick at most one of the following:

-1. Likely
+1. Manipulation opportunities are likely
-2. Detectable
+2. The opportunity is detectable in advance
-3. Cheap
+3. The manipulation is affordable

 | | chaotic cultures (IC-like) | realistic cultures (IAC, spatial) |
 |---|---|---|